Does Pre-trained Language Model Actually Infer Unseen Links in Knowledge Graph Completion?: Experiments

-When comparing Generation-based methods with Discrimination-based methods, it is apparent that Generation-based methods are substantially affected by entities, changed into random strings.
-In the results of KGT5 and GenKGC in Figure \ref{fig:WN18RR-hits10}, it learns well without the pre-trained weights than with one.
-Moreover, Figure~\ref{fig:WN18RR-eval-short} shows that even with sufficient training, scores do not improve, this suggests that the difference in scores is not due to the early stopping.
-Thus, PLMs' knowledge prevents learning new relationships and affects from descriptions in Generation-based methods.
+When comparing Generation-based methods with Discrimination-based methods, the former are substantially affected by random strings of entities.
+As shown in Figure \ref{fig:WN18RR-hits10}, KGT5 and GenKGC without the pre-trained weights learn better than those that have them.
+Furthermore, Figure~\ref{fig:WN18RR-eval-short} shows that scores do not improve even with sufficient training, which suggests that the difference in scores is not due to the early stopping.
+Thus, PLM knowledge prevents learning new relationships from descriptions in Generation-based methods.

+\citet{kwon-etal-2023-hierarchical} point out a benefit of predicting structured labels by Generation-based methods is handling the relationship of labels through implicitly infused label embeddings \citep{xiong-etal-2021-fusing,zhang-etal-2021-language} on the decoder.
+However, the current usage of Generation-based methods in KGC only predicts a single entity without its description for each query.
+Therefore, in the current usage, Generation-based methods cannot handle relationships between entities and consider their description information.

-Moreover, Generation-based methods are influenced by the string of the output entity, as seen in Figures \ref{fig:WN18RR-hits10}, \ref{fig:FB15k-237-hits10}, and \ref{fig:wikidata5m-hits10}.
-On the other hand, Discrimination-based methods are less affected by the textual information, in contrast to Generation-based methods affected by random strings that lacks characteristics of language and thus unsuitable for generation (See Appendix \ref{sec:inference-capability} for the further analysis).
+Moreover, Generation-based methods are influenced by the string of the output entity, as seen in Figures from \ref{fig:WN18RR-hits10} to \ref{fig:wikidata5m-hits10}.
+On the other hand, Discrimination-based methods are less affected by the textual information, in contrast to Generation-based methods that are affected by random strings that lack the characteristics of language and are thus unsuitable for generation (see Appendix \ref{sec:inference-capability} for further analysis).